Skip to content

 4. Now disable each extension, one at a time, until the error has been fixed.

-Moreover, it is recommended to uninstall the extensions causing extensions immediately.
+Moreover, it is recommended that the extensions that cause issues be uninstalled.

 1. Open the Start Menu and search CMD.